Alternative Loans For Current Undergraduate Students

 Emerson does not refer or recommend Alternative Loan lenders to students and/or parents.
 While we understand that you may have questions, we believe you have the right and ability to seek the education loan provider of your choice.
 It is recommended that students utlitize their full Direct Loan (subsidized or unsubsidized) eligibility before using alternative or private loans.

 ElmSelect is a tool to compare loan products.
 Emerson College has decided upon these loan products criteria in an effort to provide students with information about loan programs that are not only cost effective, but are also accessible to credit worthy families.
 This list of lenders is by no means all inclusive.
 Families should feel free to choose a lender that best meets their specific needs whether that lender is on this list or not.
 Emerson will certify private education loans through any lender regardless of whether they appear on this list.
 Please note that lender information is subject to change without notice.
 Families should always check with the lender directly for up to date information.
-The ELM Select 2.0 system is not yet delivering all committee-approved lender options.
-The software should be updated by 9/1/13.
 Please be advised that any lists provided by Emerson College are not exhaustive and borrowers have the option of borrowing under any loan program.

 If you would like a starting reference of where to research lenders that are participating in the educational lending market, we suggest that you talk to your current banking relationships to see if they offer any education loan programs and benefits for their customers.